Jibran-Arshad-Zubair/Jibran-Arshad-Zubair/README.md

 ###

-<p align="left">I’m a Web Developer who enjoys turning ideas into websites that are easy to use and look great.
-I have good experience in web development and focus on building responsive and dynamic websites.
-I pay close attention to writing clean and organized code.
-I love technology and always enjoy learning new things.
-While I can work on both the front end and back end, I have more experience building the front end of websites and  creating Restful apis.</p>
+<p align="left"> I am a Full-Stack Web Developer with experience in building scalable
+ and responsive web applications.
+I focus on creating clean, user friendly, and modern solutions that provide real value.
+Alongside web development, I am also working on AI-driven projects and exploring new and useful technologies.
+I enjoy continuous learning and aim to grow further by collaborating with experienced developers and staying updated with industry trends.
+I am passionate about problem- solving and love tackling real-world technical challenges.</p>

 ###